AndyWright360/Milestone-Project-1/README.md

 ### **Imagery**

 All imagery used for the website was selected to be visually striking and adjusted using Pixlr where needed to reinforce the colour scheme.
-The hexagonal image shape was intended to reflex the idea of futuristic technology and to apply a consistant visual theme.
+The hexagonal image shape was intended to reflex the idea of futuristic technology and to apply a consistent visual theme.

 ### **Wireframes**